 Indiana Audubon offers custom and private bird guiding services through it’s Executive Director, Brad Bumgardner.
 Bumgardner is a former Indiana State Park naturalist with nearly 30 years of birding experience.
 Guiding services can be for individuals or groups.
 Click here to download a field checklist of birds seen in the state.
-Guiding can occur at Mary Gray Bird Sanctuary or other properties around the state.
+Guiding can occur at Mary Gray Bird Sanctuary, Indiana Dunes, or other properties around the state.
 To learn more, or to request more information, visit our Bird Guiding Page.